DaSzil/Siemens-Java-Internship/README.md

       4. Provide an accurate list of all successfully processed items
       HINT: You are free to modify the function and variables as much as you want :)

 You can zip your solution and send it back to us!
+Copy the project and make the solution public on your personal GitHub.
+Provide us the GitHub URL via email.
+(Don't forget to make the repository PUBLIC 😁)